Should You Promote Your Company Culture On Social Media?

 An Alternative to Over Promoting

-We want to be honest with you.
+I want to be honest with you.
 You can celebrate your company culture on social media, but don’t follow the crowd.
 Show your culture completely authentically; including warts and all.
 Because you might just be surprised at how true transparency breeds a better culture, and brings authentic people to your door.

 One brand in particular posts regularly about their ‘awesome company culture’ but their employee reviews listed publicly bring down the whole charade.
 It doesn’t just make you want to not apply for a job role, but avoid the brand even as a consumer.

 If you really want to use social media to honour your culture and the people who drive it.
-Then we’ve listed a few considerations below to ensure that you can come across in the most authentic way.
+Then I’ve listed a few considerations below to ensure that you can come across in the most authentic way.

 - Let your team take control of your social media profiles for the day.
 Help people see a real working day and what the team gets up to.